in-toto/attestation/README.md

 ## Introduction

-An in-toto **attestation** is an implementation of the [SLSA Attestation Model].
+An in-toto **attestation** is authenticated metadata about one or more software artifacts, as per the [SLSA Attestation Model].
-It is a statement about a set of software artifacts, signed by an attester.
-An attestation can represent arbitrary metadata: anyone can define a [Predicate] type with an arbitrary meaning and schema.
-The attestation format standardizes authentication ([Envelope]) and association with artifacts ([Statement]).

 Examples of hypothetical attestations: